Title: A. C. J. Farrell Papers

-Abstract: Correspondence, notes, a play, essays, newspaper clippings, printed material, and photographs concerning case work for the Turtle Mountain Chippewa and other Northern Plains Indians.
+Abstract: Correspondence, notes, a play, essays, newspaper clippings, printed material written by A. C. J. Farrell.
+Legal materials regarding land cases for the Turtle Mountain Chippewa, Blackfeet, and other Northern Plains Indians.
 Alfred Conover Farrell served as an attorney for the Blackfoot Indians.

 Provenance: A. C. J. Farrell donated this collection to the State Historical Society of North Dakota December 9, 1949.
 Additional materials were donated by the State Historical Society of Wisconsin in December 1989.

 Property Rights: The State Historical Society of North Dakota owns the property rights to this collection.

 Copyrights: Copyrights to this collection remain with the donor, publisher, author, or author's heirs.
 Researchers should consult the 1976 Copyright Act, Public Law 94-553, Title 17, U.S. Code or an archivist at this repository if clarification of copyright requirements is needed.